Panamanian Americans: Political activists and politicians

+Byron Donalds was a Panamanian-American U.S. representative from Florida.

 Sports

 Rolando Blackman is a Panamanian-American basketball player who went to Grady Vocational High School in Coney Island, Brooklyn.
 Blackman played with the Dallas Mavericks in the National Basketball Association (NBA) and was named an NBA All-Star four times.
 He was the first Panamanian-born player in the NBA and never fouled out in his 865 games as a Maverick.